 Tracy McGrady and Vince Carter almost make this team for the same reasons as Carmelo, but I am going with Grant Hill (20) here to round out my 20.
 Hill’s career is one of the saddest stories ever.
 After 6 dominant seasons in Detroit, Hill’s ankles gave out on him the way Walton’s knees and feet gave up on him.
 Hill’s second season he averaged 20.2 PPG, 6.9 APG, and 9.8 RPG!
 Those are unreal numbers and he did that as a 23 year old.
 His injuries changed his game and derailed what might have been, but he still made six All-Star teams, five All-NBA teams, and a Rookie of the Year award.

 Such a difficult task, but kind of a fun exercise.
 I would have loved to add Mitch Richmond (one of my all-time favorites) to the list, but he just missed.
 If I am being realistic on the last two spots, the likely two most deserving are Melo and McGrady because of their pure scoring ability and McGrady’s two scoring titles, but if I had a ballot for this vote, here’s how I’d cast my ballot.
-Let me know if you feel like I missed anyone or if you disagree.
+Let me know if you feel like I missed anyone who should be among the 70 Greatest or if you disagree with any on my list.